-&lt;sup>5 Section 7002, subsection (d)(1) states: "Whether a business's collection, use, retention, and/or sharing of a consumer's personal information is reasonably necessary and proportionate . . . shall be based on the following: (1) The minimum personal information that is necessary to achieve the purpose identified in compliance with subsection (a)(1) or (a)(2), or any purpose for which the business obtains consent. . . ."
+&lt;sup>5 Section 7002, subsection (d)(1), states, "Whether a business's collection, use, retention, and/or sharing of a consumer's personal information is reasonably necessary and proportionate . . . shall be based on the following: (1) The minimum personal information that is necessary to achieve the purpose identified in compliance with subsection (a)(1) or (a)(2), or any purpose for which the business obtains consent. . . ."

-&lt;sup>2 Section 7002, subsection (b) states: "(1) The relationship between the consumer(s) and the business. . . .
+&lt;sup>2 Section 7002, subsection (b), states, "The consumer's (or consumers') reasonable expectations concerning the purpose for which their personal information will be collected or processed shall be based on the following: (1) The relationship between the consumer(s) and the business. . . .
 (2) The type, nature, and amount of personal information that the business seeks to collect or process. . . .
 (3) The source of the personal information and the business's method for collecting or processing it. . . .
 (4) The specificity, explicitness, prominence, and clarity of disclosures to the consumer(s) about the purpose for collecting or processing their personal information. . . .
 (5) The degree to which the involvement of service providers, contractors, third parties, or other entities in the collecting or processing of personal information is apparent to the consumer(s)."

-&lt;sup>3 Section 7002, subsection (c) states: "(1) At the time of collection of the personal information, the reasonable expectations of the consumer(s) whose personal information is collected or processed concerning the purpose for which their personal information will be collected or processed....
-(2) The other disclosed purpose for which the business seeks to further collect or process the consumer's personal information....
+&lt;sup>3 Section 7002, subsection (c), states, "Whether another disclosed purpose is compatible with the context in which the personal information was collected shall be based on the following: (1) At the time of collection of the personal information, the reasonable expectations of the consumer(s) whose personal information is collected or processed concerning the purpose for which their personal information will be collected or processed....(2) The other disclosed purpose for which the business seeks to further collect or process the consumer's personal information...
 (3) The strength of the link between subsection (c)(1) and subsection (c)(2)."

-&lt;sup>4 Section 7002, subsection (e) states: "A business shall obtain the consumer's consent in accordance with section 7004 before collecting or processing personal information for any purpose that does not meet the requirements set forth in subsection (a)."
+&lt;sup>4 Section 7002, subsection (e), states, "A business shall obtain the consumer's consent in accordance with section 7004 before collecting or processing personal information for any purpose that does not meet the requirements set forth in subsection (a)."